Guinea President Alpha Conde poised for landslide election win | DW | 23.10.2020

 Diallo said he has evidence of electoral fraud, accusing the government of manipulating the vote count in Conde's favor.

-With 37 of 38 electoral districts counted, Conde, received 2.4 million votes, versus 1.26 million for his rival Diallo, Reuters news agency reported.
+With 37 of 38 electoral districts counted, Conde received 2.4 million votes versus 1.26 million for his rival Diallo, the Reuters news agency reported.
 Official final results are expected to be announced on Saturday.

 Read more: Guinea: Tensions ahead of crucial presidential elections